1/18 Mercedes Targa Florio 1924 Christian Werner / Karl Sailer #10022 CMC M-048 -pre-owned

 Notice

-The Targa and Coppa Florio, the race of "7,000 bends," ran on narrow mountain roads through the hilltop villages of Sicily.
-The Targa Florio consisted of four laps, the Coppa a fifth; each was 108 kilometers long.
-Winning the Targa did not necessarily mean winning the Coppa Florio, because completing a lap in this tough road race was no picnic.
+The Targa and Coppa Florio, the race of "7,000 curves," took place on narrow mountain roads right through the mountain villages of Sicily.
+The Targa Florio comprised four laps, the Coppa an additional fifth; each was 108 kilometers long.
+Winning the Targa did not automatically mean being the winner of the Coppa Florio, as surviving one lap in this tough road race was no easy feat.

-Christian Werner managed it – supported by co-driver Karl Sailer, who was primarily responsible for keeping the fuel tank pressurized with a hand pump and ensuring grease lubrication.
-On April 27, 1924, the team, driving a supercharged Mercedes, won both awards and also set a lap record of 1:35.
-Teammates Christian Lautenschlager and Alfred Neubauer finished tenth and fifteenth, respectively.
-Mercedes took the top three places in the class award.
+Christian Werner managed it – supported by co-driver Karl Sailer, whose primary responsibility was to keep the fuel tank pressurized with a hand pump and to ensure grease lubrication.
+On April 27, 1924, the team, driving a supercharged Mercedes, won both accolades and also set a lap record of 1:35 hours.
+Teammates Christian Lautenschlager and Alfred Neubauer achieved tenth and fifteenth place.
+In the class prize allocation, Mercedes secured the top three ranks.

-The cars' livery caused confusion.
-Instead of the usual German racing color of white, the race cars were painted in Italian red.
-Rumor has it that the Mercedes crew wanted to protect themselves from stone-throwing firebrands from fiery Sicilian fans.
+The paintwork of the race cars caused confusion.
+Instead of the usual German racing color white, the race cars shone in Italian red.
+Rumor has it that the Mercedes crew wanted to protect themselves from stone-throwing by fiery Sicilian fans.

 CMC Legal Disclaimer